P2Y receptor

-P2Y receptors are a family of purinergic G protein-coupled receptors, stimulated by nucleotides such as adenosine triphosphate, adenosine diphosphate, uridine triphosphate, uridine diphosphate and UDP-glucose.To date, 8 P2Y receptors have been cloned in humans: P2Y1, P2Y2, P2Y4, P2Y6, P2Y11, P2Y12, P2Y13 and P2Y14.
+P2Y receptors are a family of purinergic G protein-coupled receptors, stimulated by nucleotides such as adenosine triphosphate, adenosine diphosphate, uridine triphosphate, uridine diphosphate and UDP-glucose.To date, eight human P2Y receptors have been cloned: P2Y1, P2Y2, P2Y4, P2Y6, P2Y11, P2Y12, P2Y13 and P2Y14.

 P2Y receptors are present in almost all human tissues where they exert various biological functions based on their G-protein coupling.
 P2Y receptors mediate responses including vasodilation, blood clotting, and immune response.
 Due to their ubiquity and variety in function, they are a common biological target in pharmacological development.

 Structure

 P2Y receptors are membrane proteins belonging to the class A family of G protein-coupled receptors (GPCRs).
 P2Y receptor proteins display large-scale structural domains typical of GPCRs, consisting of seven hydrophobic transmembrane helices connected by three short extracellular loops and three variably sized intracellular loops; an extracellular N-terminus; and an intracellular C-terminus.
 The extracellular regions interact with the receptor ligands, while the intracellular regions activate the G protein, control receptor internalization, and mediate dimerization.
 Similar to other GPCRs, P2Y receptors can form both homodimers and heterodimers.
 These dimeric forms may vary significantly in their biochemical and pharmacological properties from the monomeric receptor.

 In addition to the structural domains typical of all GPCRs, some structural elements are common across P2Y receptor subtypes.
 All P2Y receptors contain four extracellular cysteine residues which can form two disulfide bridges, one between the N-terminus domain and the proximal extracellular loop and another between the two remaining extracellular loops.
 These disulfide bonds have been shown to be involved in ligand binding and signal transduction.
 In addition, several polar residues found within the transmembrane helices are highly conserved across both species and receptor subtypes.
 Mutational analysis has suggested that these residues are integral to the ligand-binding mechanism of P2Y receptors.
 Outside of these conserved regions, the P2Y receptor family exhibits unusually high diversity in primary structure, with P2Y1 sharing only 19% of its primary structure with P2Y12.
 Despite this, the individual P2Y subtypes are highly conserved across species, with human and mouse P2Y receptors sharing 95% of amino acids.

 The ligand-binding mechanisms of P2Y receptors are not currently well established.
 The binding complex of P2Y receptors with ATP is of significant interest, as no P2Y receptor contains amino acids sequences similar to any of the many established ATP-binding sites.
 Recent x-ray crystallography of the human P2Y12 receptor has shown several structural irregularities in regions that are typically highly conserved across GPCRs.

 In contrast to the unusual structure and behavior of the extracellular ligand binding domains, P2Y intracellular domains appear to be structurally and mechanistically similar to other GPCRs.